 Cabin storage: "There's hardly any room in the center console to store items, and the storage bin that is there is divided to the point that it negates half the depth, rendering it mostly useless," Masterson said.
 The Stelvio came in last place for this judging category as well.

 Backseat comfort: "The backseat is tiny and the poor sightlines don't help matters; it feels confining," Wong said.
 Only the Lexus scored worse.

 Interior quality: "From cut-rate plastics to rickety controls, cabin quality isn't up to snuff for this crowd," Mays said.
 Only the X3 rated as poorly.

 Cargo space: At just 37.5 inches wide, the Stelvio's cargo area was narrowest by at least 3.5 inches, and it scored just one point above the last-place Lexus.

 Multimedia system: Rated below average, "The multimedia system is hard to use, and there isn't much recourse since the display isn't a touchscreen and you're stuck using the giant, clunky puck," Wong said.
 Bodhanwala noted, "The screen is wide but not tall enough.
 I didn't like the layout, and it didn't present the right information.
 The screen is also washed out and hard to use in direct sunlight."
 The backup camera displays on only a sliver of the screen.
-"It's nuts that parent company Fiat Chrysler Automobiles has a user-friendly touchscreen in most cars but left Alfa with this mess," Mays said.
+"It's nuts that parent company Fiat Chrysler Automobiles has a user-friendly touchscreen in most SUVs but left Alfa with this mess," Mays said.

 Also noted: Wind and exterior noise penetration.